This post contains affiliate links, for more information please read our disclaimer on affiliate links.

 In Mexico it can be a bit trickier to find decent wifi access, we’ve had the most success in sit-down restaurants.
 Usually when we arrive in a new town in Mexico we will just ask around about wifi, and generally there will be at least one restaurant that has it.

 Our Toyota Dolphin has a full shower, which we occasionally use.
 However, the shower uses a lot of water, and we are often trying to boondock for two weeks at a time so preserving water is important.

 This is where our solar shower bag REALLY comes in handy!
 A solar shower is essentially a heavy duty black bag that heats the water inside when you leave it in the sun.
-We are often alone in the middle of nowhere, so a shower tent isn’t necessary (though you can certainly find portable shower tents that fold up small), and we can hang the solar shower bag from the ladder on the back of our camper.
-The solar shower bag flows very slowly, so we can take an entire shower with less than a gallon of water!
+We are often alone in the middle of nowhere, so a shower tent isn't necessary (though you can certainly find portable shower tents that fold up small), and we can hang the solar shower bag from the ladder on the back of the camper.
+The solar shower bag flows very slowly, so we can take an entire shower with less than one gallon of water!

 We also love camping near water, so we swim frequently which extends the effect of our showers.
 Once every 1-2 weeks we will spend a night at a campground in a town so that we can resupply and take long, hot showers.

 How do we charge our electronics while camping in an RV?

 Since we normally boondock we set up a USB charging port that runs off of our coach battery.
 The charging port allows us to charge our phones, kindle, and other small devices.